NEW: Rim Fire has burned more than 184,000 acres

 The inferno threatened the Yosemite gateway communities of Groveland and Pine Mountain Lake just outside the Stanislaus Forest.

 “Business is slow, very slow,” said Corinna Loh, owner of the Iron Door Saloon in Groveland.

 Her normal season is Memorial Day to Labor Day.

 “This is time we manage to save up money to make it through the winter, so it’s really scary for all of us,” she said, sitting among empty tables.

-The Tuolumne County Sheriff's Office, meanwhile, issued evacuation advisories for the town of Tuolumne and nearby Ponderosa Hill, InciWeb said.
+The Tuolumne County Sheriff’s Department, meanwhile, issued evacuation advisories for the town of Tuolumne and nearby Ponderosa Hill, according to InciWeb.
 It was not clear how many residents were covered by the evacuation advisory.

 Authorities say the Rim Fire started on August 17.
 The cause is under investigation.

 CNN’s Nick Valencia and Gary Tuchman reported from Yosemite National Park, and Ed Payne and Eliott C. McLaughlin reported and wrote in Atlanta.
 CNN’s Amanda Watts contributed to this report.